A No-Code Introduction to Describing Data

 Types of Variables

-In research and practice, we encounter various types of variables.
-Understanding these different types is important to conducting proper data exploration and analysis endeavors.
+In data science and in your own research, you’ll encounter different types of variables.
+Understanding these distinctions is essential for proper data exploration and analysis.

 Scales of Measurement

-Examples include education level (e.g., high school, bachelor’s degree, master’s degree) and satisfaction ratings (e.g., very satisfied, somewhat satisfied, neutral, somewhat dissatisfied, very dissatisfied).
+• Satisfaction ratings (e.g., very satisfied, somewhat satisfied, neutral, somewhat dissatisfied, very dissatisfied)

 Continuous Variables

-Continuous or quantitative variables are numerical variables that can take an unlimited number of values within a given range.
-They provide detailed information as they can capture fine differences between individuals or observations.
+Continuous (or quantitative) variables are numeric variables that can take on an unlimited number of values within a given range.
+They allow researchers to capture very precise differences between individuals or observations.

-Continuous variables fall into two main categories: interval and ratio variables.
-The difference lies in whether the variable has a true zero point.
+Continuous variables are usually classified into two types: interval and ratio.
+The key difference is whether the variable has a meaningful zero point.

 Binary Variables